sandeepkumar17/td-dev.to/blog-posts/grpc-server-and-client-implementation/grpc-server-and-client-implementation.md

 {% gist https://gist.github.com/sandeepkumar17/d149eedde66cdc115b3c71cf4c6e8e4e %}

-- Once you are done with changes, you can verify the folders and files under the **Solution Explorer**.
+- Once you are done with changes, you can verify the folders and files under **Solution Explorer**.
 ![Project Structure](./assets/gprc_14.png 'Project Structure')

 ### Run and Test the new service: